 If you’re still struggling with your health and exercise resolutions, maybe you could do with some extra knowledge and quality advice.
 Did you know it could be down to your genetics?

-Perhaps your body is best suited for strength training…maybe you need a longer recovery period after intense exercise sessions.
-Our DNA Fitness Test helps you learn what exercise works best for you.
+Perhaps your body is best suited to strength training.
+Maybe you need a longer recovery period after intense exercise sessions.
+Our DNA Test helps you learn what exercise works best for you.

 Are you likely to see weight loss with a diet rich in monounsaturated fats, or are you genetically more inclined to store fat?
-Our DNA Metabolism Test can help you make choices to get you to the weight you want to be.
+DNA testing can help you make diet choices to help get you to the weight you want to be.